apache/jackrabbit-site/src/site/markdown/index.md

 #### December 16th, 2016: Apache Jackrabbit Oak 1.4.11 released
 Apache Jackrabbit Oak 1.4.11 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### December 15th, 2016: Apache Jackrabbit Oak 1.2.22 released
 Jackrabbit Oak 1.2.22 is a patch release that contains fixes and